rackerlabs/rackspace-how-to/content/cloud-files/best-practices-for-using-cloud-files.md

 ### What is Cloud Files used for?

-There are many ways that you can use Cloud Files.
-It is strongest when it is functioning as **unlimited object storage** on the cloud, or when you use it as a **website accelerator** with the Content Delivery Network (CDN).
+You can use Cloud Files in many ways.
+It is strongest when it is functioning as **unlimited object storage** on the cloud, or when you use it as a **website accelerator** with a Content Delivery Network (CDN).
 This article presents these use-case scenarios and provides some recommendations for getting the most out of Cloud Files.